 No change in any sanitary facilities, methods of water supply, sewer, drainage, garbage or waste disposal, and no change in the plot plan shall be made without first making a written application to the Zoning Administrator and receiving a permit therefrom.
 Such application shall be made in the way and manner herein set forth except that a fee amounting to ten (\$10) dollars for each 10 acres or fraction thereof used to harbor mobile homes therein shall accompany each application for a permit to alter such mobile home park.
-No application fee shall be required to accompany an application for a permit to alter a park where such alteration involved only a reduction in the number of mobile home spaces to a number less than such park is currently permitted.
+No application fee shall be required to accompany an application for a permit to alter such mobile home spaces to a number less than such park is currently permitted.
 Such a change or changes shall comply with such safety and sanitary code, building code, rules and regulations as are applicable thereto.